jawniss/jawniss.github.io/resume.md

 <p class="alignleft">
     <span style="padding-left: 20px; display:block">
     <font size="3">
-        Driving service app, where users can connect to others via Wi-Fi and see their current locations.
+        Driving service app, where users can connect to others via Wi-Fi and see their current locations.<br>
-        -  Implemented the Google Maps API, allowing for visual location information to the user.
+        -  Implemented the Google Maps API, allowing for visual location information to the user.<br>
         -  Programmed the system that allowed the user to upload or take a photo for their account’s profile picture, storing and retrieving from the Firebase Real-time Database.
     </font>
     </span>